22302588/CMPE-343-Group-Project/noura/noura-tasks.md

 ### Update Data
-- [] Update the name of a department.
+- [X] Update the name of a department.
-- [] Change the university of a specific department (FK update).
+- [] Change the university of a specific department (FK update)./* it does not make any sense*/
-- [] Mark all programs of a university as archived using a boolean column.
+- [X] Mark all programs of a university as archived using a boolean column.
-- [] Update multiple programs to new names using IN().
+- [] Update multiple programs to new names using IN(). /* i can't do it cause i have diff program code*/
+- []